braavos-wd/betmirror/README.md

 - **Copy Trading:** Users browse the **Alpha Registry** to find whales with high win rates.
 - **Fee Sharing:** When a user profits from a copied trade, a **1% fee** is automatically sent to the original trader (The Lister) and **1%** to the Platform.
 - **Trustless Withdraw:** Users can trigger a forced withdrawal from the dashboard at any time, bypassing the server entirely.

 ---

+## 📈 Live Analytics Engine

+The Alpha Marketplace is now powered by a dedicated **Registry Analytics Service** (`src/services/registry-analytics.service.ts`).

+*   **Real-Time Data:** The system fetches raw trade history from the Polymarket Data API for every listed wallet.
+*   **Win Rate Calculation:** It tracks "Round Trip" trades (Buying an outcome and Selling it later) to calculate realized PnL and Win Rates accurately.
+*   **Auto-Update:** A background worker updates these stats in the MongoDB Registry every 15 minutes.
+*   **Deep Dive:** Users can click on any trader in the Marketplace to see a detailed modal with their last 50 transactions, helping them make informed copy decisions.

+---